xgfone/configmanager/README.md

 In order to deveplop a new parser, you just need to implement the interface `Parser`.
 But `Config` does not distinguish the CLI parser and the common parser, which have the same interface `Parser`.
 You can add them by calling `AddParser()`.
 See the example below.

-**Notice:** the priority of the CLI parser should be higher than that of other parsers.
+**Notice:** the priority of the CLI parser should be higher than that of other parsers, because the higher parser will be parsed preferentially.
+And the same priority parsers will be parsed in turn by the added order.

 ## Read and Modify the value from `Config`